Nohamika/Nohamika.github.io/index.md

 Another thing we can do is model tuning.
-Every machine learning model, XGBoost included, has different paramaters that can be changed to improve model performance.
+Every machine learning model, XGBoost included, has different parameters that can be changed to improve model performance.
- Sadly, the only way to find those much wanted paramters is to try A LOT of options and hope we will get the best ones.
+Sadly, the only way to find those much wanted parameters is to try **A LOT** of options and hope we will get the best one.
 I used GridSearchCV to tune my model if you want to read more about it, [click here](https://www.kaggle.com/tilii7/hyperparameter-grid-search-with-xgboost).

  The paramaters I got(the paramaters that does not appear means the deafult option is the best): ```learning_rate=0.5, max_depth=4, n_estimators=400```